 He netted his 37th Champions League hat-trick in a 4-0 win over Manchester City in the Champions League.

-Leo won the Copa del Rey title thanks to a 3-1 win against Alaves.
+Leo and his team-mates won the Copa del Rey title thanks to a 3-1 win against Alaves.

 FC Barcelona managed to reaffirm their title credentials under new manager Ernesto Valverde.